-Practice is rehearsing a skill over and over before improving or mastering it.
-It may require the intern to re-visit the more complex parts of the tasks several times to ensure they are complete the task and provide advice and guidance when they need it.
+Practice is rehearsing a skill over and over in order to improve or master it.
+It may require the intern to revisit the more complex parts of the tasks several times to ensure they are competent.
+You will need to supervise the intern while they complete the task and provide advice and guidance when they need it.

-a good understanding of the process and be able to work methodically during the repair.
-Initially all tasks should be quality checked.
+The intern should now be more confident and be able to carry out the repair with less supervision.
+They will start to form a good understanding of the process and be able to work methodically during the repair.
+Initially, quality check all tasks.